Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Plac.Art.X headphones Festival, Regensburg, Germany in August 2007.

+After visiting Istanbul in the weeks prior to the performance, we were captivated by the beauty and diversity of the city, but also the disparate cities within the city.
 It was a week after the election of Abdullah Gul, and the various topics of the election were still being hotly debated.
-It appeared to us as visitors, that no one seemed sure where the country was heading, but all agreed that a definite change had taken place.
+As visitors, it appeared that no one seemed sure where the country was heading, but all agreed that a definite change had taken place.

-Istanbul A/V performance highlights the beauty, joy, innocence and melancholy of this great city, while wondering where it's future lies.
+Istanbul A/V performance highlights the beauty, joy, innocence and melancholy of this great city, while wondering where its future lies.
 A transitory sound journey composed by Roger Mills with visual mix by Neil Jenkins.

 Play A/V mix